Icinga/icinga2/doc/6-configuring-icinga-2.md

 ### <a id="objecttype-dependency"></a> Dependency

 Dependency objects are used to specify dependencies between hosts and services.
+Dependencies can be defined as Host-to-Host, Service-to-Service, Service-to-Host, or Host-to-Service relations.

 > **Best Practice**
 >